Pembrokeshire pubs celebrate being handed significant community ownership funding

 It has already awarded £23.9 million to 98 projects across the UK including Haver Hub in Haverfordwest and Havards Store in Newport.

-“I’m delighted to see community projects in Wales attracting about 11 per cent of the total amount available from the Community Ownership Fund in this current round,” commented secretary David TC Davies.
+“I’m delighted to see community projects in Wales attracting about 11 per cent of the total amount available from the Community Ownership Fund in this current round,” commented secretary of state of Wales David TC Davies.

 “That means that more valuable assets in Wales are being saved for future generations.
 In many rural areas the pub is the lifeblood of the village, creating jobs and boosting the local economy, as well as providing locals with a place to socialise and come together.
 Congratulations to all the successful projects.”